“Can I Use My Grilla Grill in the Rain?”

 It’s Raining, It’s Pouring…Your Grill’s Still Roaring.
 Unexpected Rain Can Interrupt Your Smokin’ Feast.

 Here’s How to Handle.

 Every once in a while Mother Nature will come over and ruin even the best laid plans.
-That can certainly be the case when you’ve planned a long slow cook with your Grilla, Silverbac, or Kong and the rain clouds come to the party.
-That of course spawns the question “should you use these grills in the rain.”
+That can certainly be the case when you’ve planned a long slow cook with your Grilla, Silverbac, Kong or Primate and the rain clouds come to the party.
+That of course spawns the question: Should you use these grills in the rain?

 You’re aching to grill on the Kong with every fiber of your being.
 But the meteorologists are actually right, and storm clouds are on the horizon.
 What’s a pitmaster to do?